Parent bug: Parental care

 It has been noted that, in E. grisea, moultings during the early instar stages can be asynchronous.
-While some larvae are still at the first instar stage, others have already moulted to the stage of second instar larvae and abandon the brood leaf for food.
-Under such circumstances, the female is no longer able to provide effective protection for all her larvae.
+While some nymphs are still at the first instar stage, others have already moulted to the stage of second instar larvae and abandon the brood leaf for food.
+Under such circumstances, the female is no longer able to provide effective protection for all her nymphs.
 The offspring of different females make contact with each other and form mixed groups.
 There is no kin-recognition in this species.
-Both single and joint guarding females provide parental care for their own larvae or other females' offspring.
-Larvae are likely to benefit from 'kindergartens', when their mothers disappear or die.
+Both single and joint guarding females provide parental care for their own nymphs or other females' offspring.
+Nymphs are likely to benefit from 'kindergartens', when their mothers disappear or die.
 Moreover, joint-guarding females defend the egg clutches much more successfully than single females.

 The tachinid fly, Subclytia rotundiventris, is a specialist endoparasite of the parent bug females.
 The parasite inserts a single egg through the upper prothorax of an E. grisea female and, after hatching, the larva feeds on its host.
 At the beginning the parasite feeds only on the non-vital parts of the bug, but finally it kills it and pupates outside the host.
 The larva ‘permits’ the parent bug to continue caring for the juveniles until their third stage.
 In experiments, the wing-fanning (regarded as the most effective defensive behaviour of the parent bug) did not differ significantly between parasited and non-parasited females until the nymphs were at the second instar stage.
 However, with older nymphs, females were much less effective in their defensive behaviour and often died before the end of maternal care.
 Considering that the older nymphs are more mobile and may escape from predators, some offspring of the parasited females of the parent bug probably survive and may also be potential hosts for the new generation of the parasite.